No items found.

 Who typically uses Aversion Therapy?

-Aversion Therapy is typically used by mental health professionals such as psychologists, psychiatrists, or social workers to treat unwanted or maladaptive behaviors.
+Aversion therapy is behavior therapy typically used by mental health professionals such as psychologists, psychiatrists, or social workers to treat unwanted or maladaptive behaviors.
 It is most commonly used for addiction, phobias, and compulsions but can also help treat other mental health disorders.

 What risks and issues are associated with Aversion Therapy?